Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	6. Mechanism proposal:  This society is probably also riddled with gene plagues as contagious "updates" to their genomes spread.
 Actually, that might be true of the "Horizontal Eugenics" society, too...
 	7. Apologia:  There could be theoretical utility from contagious DNA updating.
 Orbital hospitals and urban planning would make this suck less - as those strengthen, the public health authorities get more competent and have more ability to do sane things with this bad idea... or the idea that I'd replace it with.
 	8. Categorization:  This is the *only* failsafe nightmare technology.
 It's already... basically about a form of failure in motion.
 Horizontal Eugenics wouldn't be a Nightmare technology.
+	9. Narrative indicator:  Implemented as Horizontal Eugenics, this is really the technology that eliminates sociopathy, which in my previous thoughts I'd considered as the technology of Extirpation of Sociopaths.
+Horizontal Eugenics is a broadening of that concept, but it still gets at the genetic underpinnings of sadism and starts gently sweeping it out of society as a disadvantageous trait.
+People who would abuse others are merely expressing the misery of a disadvantageous genetic basis.
+They should be spared from their suffering by medical intervention... which just happens to also spare other people from suffering under their control.
-	9. Bureaucratic waste proposal:  Zero literalism.
+	10. Bureaucratic waste proposal:  Zero literalism.
 This is (as described in the base game) a dystopian technology that reduces bureaucratic talent by killing bureaucrats.
 Horizontal eugenics would be a much more literal bureaucratic waste, with non-literal components arising only from hedonic pursuit of irrelevant specialties... but Engineered Optimism?
 Oh yeah, it just kills off people who the state needs.
-	10. Utopia rating:  1/5,  +1 with orbital hospitals, +1 with urban planning, +2 with Horizontal Eugenics interpretation
+	11. Utopia rating:  1/5,  +1 with orbital hospitals, +1 with urban planning, +2 with Horizontal Eugenics interpretation
-	11. Public protection rating:  1/5, +1 with orbital hospitals, +1 with urban planning, +2 with Horizontal Eugenics interpretation
+	12. Public protection rating:  1/5, +1 with orbital hospitals, +1 with urban planning, +2 with Horizontal Eugenics interpretation
-	12. Technological smoothness:  5/5
+	13. Technological smoothness:  5/5
-	13. Technological extremophilia:  Territory average +1 (max 5/5)
+	14. Technological extremophilia:  Territory average +1 (max 5/5)
-	14. Stress/Boredom rating:  4/5 (Stressful), -2 with Horizontal Eugenics interpretation
+	15. Stress/Boredom rating:  4/5 (Stressful), -2 with Horizontal Eugenics interpretation
-	15. Me-points:  -1/3
+	16. Me-points:  -1/3
-	16. Alternate (Horizontal Eugenics) me-points: 3/3
+	17. Alternate (Horizontal Eugenics) me-points: 3/3
-	17. Kind of person most protected:  People with really good innate immune systems.
+	18. Kind of person most protected:  People with really good innate immune systems.
-	18. Special categories:  Homogenizing, Nightmare, Failsafe
+	19. Special categories:  Homogenizing, Nightmare, Failsafe
-	19. Alternate (Horizontal Eugenics) categories:  Asexual, Hedonological, Failsafe
+	20. Alternate (Horizontal Eugenics) categories:  Asexual, Hedonological, Failsafe, Furry
-	20. Conversion potential:  Empire<->Commonwealth
+	21. Conversion potential:  Empire<->Commonwealth
 34. Panarchic Cathedral
 	1. Authorial protest:  I'm biased.
 This reminds me of being Kairn, the secretly secular dragon priest of the wind.
 I lived in a cathedral and sang for the people, trying to prove that dragons could be harmless pacifists.
 That was like...  three centuries.
 It was good, but frustrating.
 I lived a boring life and I made gains so slowly.
 I thought, if only I could live forever, I could surely win...
 I took a grevious soul-deep risk to try to gain what I needed, and for that I was killed by a mind-controlling inquisitor who puppeteered others to lynch me.
 	2. Mechanism proposal:  I see no reason for this to be anything but what it claims to be.
 It's a religious institution that advocates tolerance between people of all faiths or lacks thereof.